1. I do not have a roommate request. How will a roommate be selected for me?

 2. I would like to request a roommate.
 How do I do this?

 Students may indicate their requested roommate on the Requested Roommate page of the online housing application.
 Please use the numeric nine digit student identification number of your requested roommate in the indicated area.
-New students may edit this information after they have submitted their application until 5 p.m. on July 1, 2015.
+New students may edit this information after they have submitted their application until 5 p.m. on July 1, 2016.
 Requests must be mutual from both students and submitted by the required deadline for consideration.
-When requests are mutual and submitted by 5 pm. on July 1, 2015, you will be placed with your requested roommate.

 3. I know someone from my high school who is going to RU this fall.
 Is it a good idea for us to select each other as roommates?